 It is also important to talk to the child’s doctor if the parent observes any kind of abnormality in the child’s behavior.

-Comments from friends and social media also plays a big role in the children forming their self image.
-All these things can leave the child with very low self esteem.
+Comments from friends and social media also play a big role in the children forming their self-image.
+All these things can leave the child with very low self-esteem.

-Through education, counselling and positive reinforcements, and sometimes through therapy, the child can gain back a normal self esteem.
+Through education, counseling, and positive reinforcements, and sometimes through therapy, the child can gain back normal self-esteem.

 This can prevent children from going into a depressed state.
 It is important to help the child look at oneself and others as more than a body.

 It is important to build a child’s confidence in his or her own abilities in order to raise a healthy child.

 In the case of children who are dealing with health issues, both physical and mental, the parents are usually advised to take the help of medical practitioners and support groups in order to be able to give proper care to the child.

 It takes all of these and an unlimited amount of unconditional love to raise a child.